talhof8/talhoffman/_posts/2021-07-18-firecracker-internals.md

    }"
 ```

-An example for how to create a minimal rootfs image can be found at FireCracker’s [official docs](https://github.com/firecracker-microvm/firecracker/blob/7edec888f8a4e496dffa55b75fab30836a122fad/docs/rootfs-and-kernel-setup.md#creating-a-rootfs-image).
+An example for how to create a minimal rootfs image can be found at Firecracker’s [official docs](https://github.com/firecracker-microvm/firecracker/blob/7edec888f8a4e496dffa55b75fab30836a122fad/docs/rootfs-and-kernel-setup.md#creating-a-rootfs-image).

 ### Ballooning
 Ballooning is a concept which is meant to provide a solution for overcommitting memory.
 It allows for host-controlled, on-demand allocation and reclaiming of guest memory.